cisagov/cyber.dhs.gov/README.md

 ### Standing on the shoulders of :us:
+A special thanks to the teams at [GSA](https://github.com/GSA/)/[18F](https://github.com/18F/) for their open and transparent model, which benefits citizens, government, and technology.

-* The application is optimized for deployment on 18F's [Federalist](https://federalist.18f.gov) static site hosting service.
+This application is optimized for deployment on 18F's [Federalist](https://federalist.18f.gov) static site hosting service.

-* The [U.S. Web Design Standards](https://standards.usa.gov), a set of reusable, high quality components for modern websites.
+We use the [U.S. Web Design Standards](https://standards.usa.gov), a set of reusable, high quality components for modern websites.
 [Many other U.S. government websites use the Standards](https://github.com/18F/web-design-standards/blob/develop/WHO_IS_USING_USWDS.md#website-and-applications-that-use-the-standards).

-A special thanks to the teams at [GSA](https://github.com/GSA/)/[18F](https://github.com/18F/) for their open and transparent model, which benefits citizens, government, and technology.

 ### Developing locally